mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

     >[!NOTE]
     >
     >This section is hidden if you select Edge API in the section above.
-Hub allows the use of Context Data, Edge does not.
+Hub allows the use of Context data, Edge does not.

 Context data allows the user to add contextual data that could affect the simulation score.
 For instance, let's say the customer has an offer for a discount on ice cream.
 In the rules for that offer, it can have logic that would rank it higher when the temperature is above 80 degrees.
 In simulation, the user could add context data: temperature=65 and that offer would rank lower, of they could add temperature=95 and that would rank higher.